speakeasy-sdks/formance-sdks/README.md

 ## Authentication

 Formance Stack offers one form of authentication:
-  - OAuth2
-OAuth2 - an open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
+  - **OAuth2** - an open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.

 ## SDK Example Usage

+Please see example usage for each language specific SDK.
+Here is an example for Typescript.
 <!-- Start SDK Example Usage -->
 ```typescript
 import { FormanceAPI, withSecurity} from "@formance/sdk";